stephanierosevt/Javascript-Final-Project-Jeopardy/README.md

-# stephanierosevt.github.io
+# Javascript Final Project
-Javascript Final Project
+Developed a Jeopardy game using Javascript, HTML, and CSS.
+Used a public API to obtain Jeopardy questions, answers, categories, and dollar amounts.